ACCESS Center

 Accommodations do extend to the CCC Placement Exams.
 A student will need to complete an AC Intake in order for their accommodations to be put in place for their CCC Placement exams.

 Once the ACCESS Center has received a testing request from a student an ACCESS Center staff member will email the professor to inform them of the request.
-The ACCESS Center will also email the professor a testing form to complete outlining specific instructions for the exam; pick up/drop off instructions, lenght of time the class has for the exam, additional aids a student is allowed to use and/or any other important information.
+The ACCESS Center will also email the professor a testing form to complete outlining specific instructions for the exam; pick up/drop off instructions, length of time the class has for the exam, additional aids a student is allowed to use and/or any other important information.

 When a student has completed the test an ACCESS Center staff member will print the form the professor turned in, include the start/end time of the exam, and sign the form.
 The form will be included with the completed exam.

-Assistive Technology
+Assistive Technology:

 Software licensee will be deactivated at the end of each semester.
 Renewal for licenses on a first come first serve basis for the students with the approved accommodations for the software.

-Webpage Accessibility: If you have trouble accessing this page and need to request an alternate format, please call (773) 481- 8015 or (773) 481 - 8016.
-Thank you.
+Webpage Accessibility: If you have trouble accessing this page and need to request an alternate format, please call (773) 481- 8015.